rcabralc/gluer/README.md

 When the file containing `MyFoo` is reloaded, the previous registration is rolled back, and a new registration is done.
 This keeps the registry `FooRegistry` free of repetitions.
-In fact, you must know that `Gluer.reload` will load that file, instead of letting your reloader lib do that for you lazily.
+In fact, you must know that `Gluer.reload` will load that file eagerly, instead of letting your reloader lib do that for you lazily (even if you customize the file loader, as in the example given).

 ## Caveats